 Then, cut three pieces of 4″ tall strips, 12″ long.
 These three pieces will be the triangle, stapled the same way as the paper version above.

 GENDER: Note I do not assume the child in question is male.
 Haman can be an equal-opportunity villain.
 If a girl wants to be Haman, I’d be tempted to cheer, rather than boo.

-VARIATION: Hamatasch Hat Use tan paper/posterboard to make a Hamataschen Hat.
+VARIATION: Hamantasch Hat Use tan paper/posterboard to make a Hamantaschen Hat.
 If you only have white, remove the label from a tan crayon and let your child rub color all over the paper.
 Red tissue paper stapled over the headband is cherry filling.